🚀 Invicti Acquires Kondukto to Deliver Proof-Based Application Security Posture Management

 Very useful for bypassing magic_quotes()

-and similar filtering/escaping techniques, or even WAF filters.
+and similar filtering/escaping techniques, including web application firewall (WAF) filters.

 0xHEXNUMBER